Euler characteristics of moduli spaces of torsion free sheaves on toric surfaces: Examples

-from which the result follows by using the geometric series. \end{proof}
+and a similar formula holds for $c_1=0$.
+The result follows from the geometric series. \end{proof}

-In \cite{Yos}, Yoshioka derives an expression for the generating function of Poincar\'e polynomials of $M_{X}^{H}(2,1,c_{2})$ for $X = \mathbb{P}^{2}$ and $H$ any ample divisor on $X$ using the Weil Conjectures.
-Specialising to Euler characteristics, his result is
+\emph{Comparison to existing literature.} In \cite{Yos}, Yoshioka derives an expression for the generating function of Poincar\'e polynomials of $\M_{\PP^2}(2,1,c_{2})$ using the Weil Conjectures.
+Specializing his formula to Euler characteristics gives

-Equating to the formula obtained in Corollary \ref{ch.
+Equating to the formula of Corollary \ref{ch.
 2, sect.
 4, cor.
-2}, we have proved an interesting equality of expressions.
-Although it does not seem to be easy to show the equality directly, one can numerically check agreement of the coefficients up to large order by making expansions of both series.
-In \cite{Kly4}, Klyachko computes $\sum_{c_{2} \in \mathbb{Z}} e(M_{X}^{H}(2,1,c_{2}))q^{c_{2}}$ for $X = \mathbb{P}^{2}$ and $H$ any ample divisor on $X$, essentially using the same methods as in this paper.
-In fact, our work is based on the philosophy of Klyachko.
-As mentioned in the introduction, the paper \cite{Koo} lays the foundations for many ideas appearing in \cite{Kly4} and generalises them to pure equivariant sheaves of any dimension on any nonsingular toric variety.
-This paper can be seen as a systematic application to torsion free sheaves on nonsingular complete toric surfaces.
+2} gives an interesting identity of formal power series.
+Although it does not seem to be easy to show the equality directly, one can numerically check agreement of the coefficients up to large order.

+In \cite{Kly4}, Klyachko computes $\sum_{c_{2}} e(\M_{\PP^2}(2,1,c_{2}))q^{c_{2}}$ and our paper basically follows his philosophy.
+In fact, the prequel to this paper \cite{Koo1} lays the foundations of many ideas appearing in \cite{Kly4} in the case of pure sheaves of any dimension on any smooth toric variety.
+This paper can be seen as a systematic application of these ideas to smooth toric surfaces.
 Klyachko expresses his answer as

 where $H(D)$ is the Hurwitz class number